-The historic Clifton Mill, built in 1802 and still operational, opens its Legendary Lights display on Friday, Nov.
-29.
+The historic Clifton Mill, built in 1802 and still operational, will close for the season after tonight, Dec.
+30.

 Here’s what you need to know about one of the Dayton area’s most beloved traditions that has grown fans across the nation: